mj-xmr/SolOptXMR/docs/testing.md

 ![high-load-midday](screenshots/testing/03-high-load-midday.png)

 The same as above but the simulation starts from noon.
-This allows to track if the computers started right at the beginning to reduce the inevitable overvoltage.
+This allows to track if the computer started right at the beginning to reduce the inevitable overvoltage.

 ### Low input